quocdang1998/doxysummary/docs/source/generate.rst

 Generate rst files
 ==================

-The process generating automatically rst files based on the provided template is executed after parsing XML data.
+The process of auto-generating rst files which is based on the provided template, is executed after parsing XML data.

-Along with the
+Along with
 :doc:`process_generate_xmltree <generated/sphinx_doxysummary.xmltree.process_generate_xmltree>`,
-this process is called at the beginning of building the documentation (not when Sphinx is parsing rst source files) to avoid internal linking problem.
+this process is called at the beginning of building the documentation (not when Sphinx is parsing rst source files) to avoid internal linking problems.

 .. autosummary::
    :nosignatures: